10-OASIS-01/10-OASIS-01/README.md

 😊 I’m always open to potential collaborations, whether for open-source projects or research.
 Feel free to reach out if you'd like to have a free chat about anything!

+---

+*"Live, travel, adventure, bless, and don't be sorry.🌍✨"* — Jack Kerouac

 ![Leon's GitHub stats](https://github-readme-stats.vercel.app/api?username=10-OASIS-01\&rank_icon=github)